usaid-cs/yesterday-i-learned/canada.md

 ![](https://imgur.com/AGoopEY)

+1. Due to France's failed conquests, Quebec is [the second most popular place you can speak French](https://en.wikipedia.org/wiki/French_language#/media/File:New-Map-Francophone_World.PNG).
+1. [TD does not have travellers' cheques.](https://www.tdbank.com/tdhelps/default.aspx/can-i-get-travelers-check-from-td-and-how-much-do-it-cost/v/40333861/) You can use your debit card though... if people take *that*.
 1. If you know someone who isn't reporting their income properly, [click here!](http://www.cra-arc.gc.ca/gncy/nvstgtns/lds/menu-eng.html)
 1. From 1944 to 2001, [Captain Morgan](https://en.wikipedia.org/wiki/Captain_Morgan) was a Canadian company.
 The two had no relation with each other (since he died in 1688).
 It then got sold to Diageo in England.
 1. [It costs money to ask Canada Post to forward your mail](https://www.canadapost.ca/web/en/products/details.page?article=forward_your_mail_wh&ecid=display|ddn|ml|225).